paulmandal/queensmatic/IMPROVEMENTS.md

 - Integration Tests
 - Circuit with more SMD components instead of through-hole
 - Possibly relay to control LED strip power supply
+- Color selection pallet in app
+- Sleep mode in uController code - use SerialEvent()